numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 and integers instead of NumPy ones.
 Current known user defined datatypes do not use the distinction and return ``getitem`` for both of these (user dtypes can choose this using a flag).

+**Alternative:**

+Setitem and getitem are really just casting from and two object datatype, and if defined like this, the object datatype would use them in its implementation.

+The use of these function may initially be the more practical variant, since it is close to the current implementation and optimization into strided loops seems unnecessary for objects.
+However, in the future it may be desirable to slowly move towards a purely casting based API.

 DType Discovery during Array Coercion